Link Relevance: What it is & Why it Matters for SEO

 #3 Anchor text

-An example of poorly optimized anchor text is to mention the soup recipe elsewhere in the sentence, and have the anchor text be “click here”.
-The problem with anchor text like that is that it does not give any hint or indication what it is linking to.
+The problem with anchor text like that is that it does not give any hint or indication what it is linking to (aka it is not relevant).

 The issue is that search engines like Google use anchor text as a signal for relevance.
 The mindset is that when someone links to something natural, they are likely to describe the page in the anchor text.
 It is just a natural behavior.